EtheaDev/SVGIconImageList/README.md

 ## An extended ImageList for Delphi (VCL+FMX) to simplify use of SVG Icons (resize, opacity, grayscale and more...)

+SVGIconImageList, as a TVirtualImageList+TImageCollection, can draw icons in SVG format at any resolution.
+The ImageList scales automatically when DPI changed.
+You can use those components from Delphi DXE6 to actual version.

 ![Delphi 10.4 Sydney Support](/Demo/Images/SupportingDelphi.jpg)

 **Sample image of VCL version**